BeSpunky/angular-zen/wiki/Modules/CoreModule/DocumentRef.md

 Basically, this means that our application might be run in different environments, others than the normal browser, hence will not have the `document` object.

+## What's about angular's `DOCUMENT` token?
+Angular's `DOCUMENT` token will actually, depending on the platform, provide the correct DOM Adapter.

+Drawbacks:
+1. You have to use the `@Inject(DOCUMENT)` syntax.
+Personally, I hate it. 😒
+2. The `DOCUMENT` token is used internally by angular, meaning attempts to mock and replace it directly might break your app/spec. 🤦‍♂️

 ## What do we do?
 The `DocumentRef` service acts as an injectable angular wrapper for the javascript `document` object.

-`DocumentRef` will automatically detect if it is running on a browser platform and will return an empty object otherwise.
-This allows DI and unit testing.

-The default implementation for `DocumentRef` depends on the `DOCUMENT` token which provides the actual native object.
+By default, `DocumentRef` will use angular's implementation to provide the native document, but you can always mock and provide another implementation.

 This eventually gives you the ability to use the `DocumentRef` service in your apps and, when needed, mock or provide a different implementation for the service, the `DOCUMENT` token, or both.